kigawas/blog/content/posts/interface-vs-adt.md

 }
 ```

-The `interface`, or`abstract class` in some languages, here indicates **a protocol of shared behaviors**, normally there's no way to get access to data in the interface, thus, only a few of default behavior can be implemented in the interface instead of in its subclasses.
+The `interface`, or`abstract class` in some languages, here indicates **a protocol of shared behaviors**, normally there's no way to get access to data in the interface, thus, only a few of default behaviors can be implemented in the interface rather than in its subclasses.

 In Java, interface methods cannot have body: